 Water Insecurity Driving Food Insecurity [WI>FI] and Mental Illness [WI>MI]

 Many households globally struggle daily with food insecurity.
-In the WI>FI WI>MI project we are investigating the conditions under which household food insecurity might be mostly accounted for by water insecurity, and how waer insecurity might in turn explain why food inscueity is associated so often with common mental illness.
+In the WI>FI WI>MI project we are investigating the conditions under which household food insecurity might be mostly accounted for by water insecurity, and how water insecurity might in turn explain why food inscecurity is associated so often with common mental illness.
 Without secure water, for example, you can't easily grow or cook food.
 If we can produce consistent evidence that water insecurity drives household food insecurity, this then suggests food insecurity interventions must begin by securing household water access.
 If water insecurity explains the effects of food insecurity of depression and anxiety, then mental health interventions have new clues about what will be most effective.
-Analysis and write-up of data collected in Ethiopia 2019 is currently underway in collaboration with Haramaya University (HU), Ethiopia and the Kersa HDDS.
+Analysis and write-up of data collected in Ethiopia 2019 is currently underway.
+This is in collaboration with Haramaya University (HU), Ethiopia and the Kersa HDDS.
 Here's some more about the work and our key HU collaborator Dr Kedir.
 Primary contact: Alex Brewis

 Global Ethnohydrology Study [GES]